Meal Plan Information

 Changing Your Meal Plan:

-Change it yourself at the following website: My Housing
+Change it yourself at the following website during the first two weeks of every semester during the Open Enrollement period: My Housing

 Meal Plan Policies and Procedures